cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

 ## CUDA support

-The CUDA support for`cdopt` relies on the employed backbones.
-Both the computation of constraint dissolving mappings and the unconstrained minimization of CDF can be accelerated by the CUDA support of the selected backbones.
+CDOpt utilizes the CUDA supports from the employed backbones.
+Both the computation of constraint dissolving mappings and the unconstrained minimization of the constraint dissolving functions can be accelerated by the CUDA support of the selected backbones.